Fingerify/Fingerify-Smart-Split-ZeroOmega-Config-/README.md

 This repository contains an exclusive Rule List configuration for the **ZeroOmega** (or SwitchyOmega) browser extension.
 The goal is to enable intelligent split tunneling for users within the **[Fingerify Ecosystem](https://github.com/Fingerify/Fingerify-Desktop)**.

-By using this setup, your browser intelligently determines which websites (Iranian banks, domestic services) should be accessed using a **Direct/Local connection** and which websites (Upwork, PayPal, general foreign traffic) must pass through your **secure Fingerify proxy**.
+By using this setup, your browser intelligently determines which websites (Iranian banks, domestic services) should be accessed using a **Direct/Local connection** and which websites (ِYoutube, general foreign traffic) must pass through your **Server With Fingerify**.

 ---